The applicable estate exclusion amount is now $12,920,000.00 per person (2023)

 What about adding a child as a joint tenant on your property?
 After all, they can share the property with their siblings after I die.

 Wrong.
 To share an inheritance with other members of the family the beneficiary would incur Gift Tax consequences, AND the property tax rate would increase; Also, if the daughter, or son, whatever the case may be, were to get in trouble with the I.R.S., rack up credit card debt, commits a crime, involves another person in a catastrophic accident, or become involved in a marriage that ends in divorce, this would be a good way to lose your home, even before you die.

 WHAT IF YOU DECIDE TO SELL YOUR HOME?

 If you sell your home, you may have a $175,000.00 exemption from the Capital Gains Tax but your daughter, or son does not.
 How understanding will he or she be when you come to her and say: Dad and I want to sell our home and move to Mexico, and hey, you don’t mind paying the I.R.S. $35,000 in Capital Gains, do you?
 Your son or daughter just may refuse to sign the deed – then where will you be?

 All of this is only a problem if you die.
 Do you really think you are going to die?
 Well, let’s see, if we looked at the latest mortality rate for humans it is 100%.
 Can you beat these odds?
-We would like to think we can, but chances are you won’t.
-But if you have a Revocable Living Trust you can lessen the burden on your family, and keep the money you earned in your estate for your family.
-I know you’re busy, and it can probably wait. wait… until when?
+If you have a Revocable Living Trust in place you can lessen the burden on your family, and keep the money you earned in your estate for your family.
+I know you’re busy and it can probably wait. wait… until when?
 It’s time to set an appointment and just get it done!
 Contact our experienced law firm, Estate Planning Legal Center today, we are here to help